 Miramar Gardens

-The Miramar Gardens are more than a century old and are 60 meters (197 feet) above sea level.
+The Miramar Gardens are over a century old and 60 meters (197 feet) above sea level.

 They offer majestic 270º views of Barcelona and contain hundred-year-old trees.